 Seems to be a difference in mixed-severity "fires" and mixed-severity "fire regimes"; please reconcile.
 Crown fires are typically stand-replacing, but mixed-severity fires only kill 20-70% of canopy, according to the definition provided by authors.

 Good point.
-In the Introduction and in the “Scale and “percent stand-replacing” section we added language to distinguish between “mixed-severity fires” and “mixed-severity fire regimes”, as suggested by Reviewer #2.
+In the Introduction and in the “Scale and “percent stand-replacing” section we added language to distinguish between “mixed-severity fires” and “mixed-severity fire regimes”.
 This included revising the definition of “mixed-severity fires”.

 Line 77 - the idea of stand-replacing fires is first mentioned, although does not fit into the definition of mixed-severity fires, as provided by the authors.